Horse64/root.horse64.org/docs/Features.md

 A focused design
 ----------------

-Moose64 offers a modern, streamlined, and ocused design, with the following advantages:
+Horse64 Root offers a modern, streamlined, and focused design, with the following advantages:

 - **Easy-to-read no-nonsense syntax with no historical baggage.**

-  This matters for: 1. reducing dangerous security errors by misunderstanding complex rarely used features (a risk e.g. as perhaps seen in advanced C++), 2. reduced difficulty of learning due to clear syntax rather than arcane double meanings (as e.g. perhaps seen in C).
+  This makes jumping in easier for newcomers.

-- **Core safety features are used mostly consistently by demo code and core code, and weren't tacked on later.**
+- **Core safety features are used mostly consistently.**

-  This matters for: not having features like auto ref counting or defer regarded as non-essential addons, misunderstood, and/or underused (as e.g. perhaps seen in historical C++ code).
+  Safety is not an afterthought.

-- **Not making safety features time-consuming to master, to try to make unsafe shortcuts unappeailng.**
+- **Doesn't make safety features time-consuming to master.**

-  This seems to be a problem many programmers perceive regarding the complexity of Rust's safety mechasnisms.
+  It should be simpler to learn than e.g. Rust.

 Measured safety
 ---------------

-Moose64 brings lowlevel safety features that are easy to use, consistently shown in most demos, and clear:
+Horse64 Root brings lowlevel safety features that are easy to use, consistently used in practice, and clear:

+- **Block-level `defer` makes safe cleanp easy.**
-- **With block-level `defer`, local memory ownership is easily handled.** This statement is 1. easy to understand, and 2. easy to use correctly compared to e.g. C's `goto error` or the comparatively complex code flow of a C++ exception.
+  This statement is 1. easy to understand, and 2. easy to use correctly compared to e.g. C's `goto error` or the comparatively complex code flow of a C++ exception.

-- **With available auto ref counting, non-local memory ownership is easily handled**, and it's used mostly consistently.
-(If you find it missing somewhere, please suggest improvements.)
+  Meanwhile, it leaves the power of memory management in your hands.

+- **Auto ref counting keeps track of memory ownership**, and it's integrated deeply into the standard library and used ubiquitously.

+  This makes the language rather safe by default, rather than safety being an afterthought you need to go out of your way to implement.

+- **No use of code flow obscuring exceptions.**
+  There are no exceptions used like in C++ that would obscure the code flow.
+Instead, clean error passing is used.

-- **Unnecessary complexity was avoided,** to make a safe and reliable code flow relatively painless to write.
-For example, there is no complex garbage collector, no complex ownership semantics, no borrow checker, no complex asynchronicity, and so on.
+- **High user-facing complexity was avoided,** to make it fun and approachable.

+  For example, there is no complex garbage collector, no complex ownership semantics, no borrow checker, no complex asynchronicity, no complex error types, and so on.

 A clear code flow
 -----------------

-Moose64 tries to make the code flow and side effects obvious, while remaining approachable and flexible:
+Horse64 Root tries to make the code flow and side effects obvious:

-- Using the `failable` semantics to easily check if a call succeeded via `failed()`, and to propagate errors via `return failed`, without the comparatively complex leaps of exceptions.
+- Using the `failable` semantics to easily check if a call succeeded via `failed()` avoids complex exceptions.
+Errors are propagated via a simple
+  `return failed`.

-- Using no async nor promises, but straightforward event facilities and callbacks that are usually non-threaded.
+- Using no async nor promises, the straightforward event facilities of the standard library try to avoid surprises.

-- The `struct` OOP is very extensible via composition, while avoiding the obscured code flow of virtual overrides or complex inheritance tree.
+- The object-oriented programming based on simple `struct`s is simple and very extensible via composition.
+No virtual overrides obscure code flow.